Sergey Ermilov, Ph.D.

 Mark Little Ph.D

 Dr. Little is an application scientist and marketing director with 17+ years of experience in scientific instrumentation and tunable laser system design and sales.
 Dr. Little obtained a Ph.D. in Analytical Chemistry investigating fundamental processes and novel applications of tunable and fixed laser systems using mass spectrometry for the analyses of biomolecular samples.
 He used this experience to acquire NIH government funding to develop new optical parametric oscillator (OPO) devices for a variety of scientific fields including mass spectrometry imaging, hyperspectral imaging and photoacoustic imaging at OPOTEK, LLC in Carlsbad, CA. At OPOTEK, Dr. Little also promoted OPO products in the scientific community as the sales and marketing manager for the company.
-As the Director of Business Development for Photosound Technologies, he will use his expertise to market novel photoacoustic imaging instrumentation using OPO laser sources.
+As the Chief Commercial Officer for Photosound Technologies, he will use his expertise to market novel photoacoustic imaging instrumentation using OPO laser sources.
 Dr. Little will help find new applications and increase the awareness and worldwide acquisition of Photosound products by research scientists with high technological backgrounds.